dsuwo/Western_DataScience_BootCamp/README.md

     - Decision trees, random forests, and gradient decision trees are discussed.
     - More python example codes related to logistic regression applications.
 5. **More advanced Models**
-    - Neural networks are discussed :crown:.
+    - Neural networks are discussed.
     - Natral language processing is explained.
     - Example of neural networks with `Keras`.
 6. **Worked Examples, Conclusions, and Further Steps**